jkleinj/jkleinj.github.io/_posts/2020-05-06-Docker-for-the-Computational-Scientist.md

 ## Summary
 We have created a Docker image containing our own software release in only 9 'docker' command lines.
-Docker Hub holds a wide range of base images to start with and other computational scientists will appreciate your software in an easily accessible and platform-agnostic release.
+Docker Hub holds a wide range of base images to start with and other computational scientists will appreciate your software in Docker images as easily accessible and platform-agnostic releases.